FoldingAtHome/siegetank-backend/docs/tutorial.rst

 Adding Streams
 --------------

 A stream is defined by a dict of files and a particular SCV it resides on.
 The set of files to use depends on the particular engine of interest.
 The files must be encoded properly prior to submission.
 As an example, OpenMM based cores expect files that are gzipped and base64 encoded, with the names ``system.xml.gz.b64``, ``state.xml.gz.b64``, and ``integrator.xml.gz.b64``.
+The following shows an example using pre-generated and gzipped files.

 .. sourcecode:: python